imDelivered/WikiRAG/README.md

 > 2. System searches ZIM archive using hybrid search
 > 3. Retrieves most relevant text chunks
 > 4. Augments AI context with retrieved information
-> 5. Generates accurate, source-cited responses
+> 5. Generates responses that may include source citations
+>
+> **⚠️ Important:** This system uses AI language models that can generate incorrect information, make things up, or hallucinate.
+Even with RAG, responses may not always be factual or accurate.
+Always verify important information from authoritative sources.

 ### Components